 - Most of them also include industry buzzwords like ‘segmentation’, ‘ROI’ and ‘Optimize’.

-- Location also seems to be a factor for some; ‘based in manchester’, ‘catch-nyc’.
+- The location also seems to be a factor for some; ‘based in Manchester’, ‘catch-NYC’.

 Here’s what our search result looks like:

 …not particularly inspiring.
 Also a little confusing, as we jump from talking about our technology to mentioning ‘services’, without explaining much about what we do.

 You should treat the meta title and meta description of your page as an Ad; you need to get across your unique value proposition, include some social proof so they can trust you and handle any objections they have that might stop them clicking through.

 Let’s fix this by adapting it to the format we saw that was common to our competitors:

 Ladder.io – Growth without the guesswork.